 Grants for low-income families.
 There are grants available to help single mother improve the life and standing of their families.
 Poverty does not define a person.
 It is can be a short-term situation that is subject to change.
-The U.S. government understands that many people when giving an opportunity can completely change their lives.
-Single mothers are the backbone of many families.
-They deserve to be given the resources to care for their children and items for new babies.
+The U.S. government and church organizations facilitate grants that that help families completely change their lives.
+Many single mothers are the head of their families and need extra resources to care for their children and items for new babies.

 What is a Government Grant?

 Government grants are non-repayable funding given for a special purpose and require some specific goal to be accomplished.
 Such as a scholarship to attend school, trade or certificate program.
 These grants are facilitated by state, federal, non-profit organizations and educational institutions.

 The Supplemental Nutrition Assistance Program (SNAP), helps disadvantaged single mothers with monthly food benefits.
 The amount of benefits is determined by the number of people in the household.
 Groceries may be purchased at any establishment that accepts EBT.
 Cash is placed on an EBT Card, which is used like a debit card.
 Find your city and download an application.
 More